Research Administration and Compliance

 Human Research Protection

 The Committee for Protection of Human Subjects (CPHS) serves as the institutional review board (IRB) at UC Berkeley.
 The IRB must review and approve the use of human subjects in research.
 The process is designed to ensure that the rights and welfare of human subjects are protected throughout their participation in research projects.
 UC Berkeley operates within the regulations and guidelines set forth by federal authorities, primarily the Office for Human Research Protections and the Food and Drug Administration, as well as other bodies.
-The Office for the Protection of Human Subjects (OPHS)
+The Office for Protection of Human Subjects (OPHS)

 provides operational and staffing support to the CPHS and administers all human subjects research performed on behalf of UC Berkeley.

 The Sponsored Projects Office (SPO)

 at UC Berkeley is responsible for reviewing and authorizing proposals for submission and for interpreting, negotiating, and accepting contracts and grants for sponsored projects funded by federal and state agencies, foundations, and other public and private sources.
 SPO prepares and negotiates all subawards for collaborative research.
 SPO also provides resources for finding funding opportunities.

 RAC Information Systems